Dodge Regent: History

 For 1956 new fins graced the rear fenders and Chrysler Canada opened a new engine plant for V8 production.
 The plant produced 277-cid engines for Plymouth and Dodge and 303-cid engines for Canadian Dodge Custom Royal and Chrysler Windsor models.
 The Regent was available with either the flathead six, now 250.6-cid, or the V8, except for the new 2-door hardtop which came only with the six.
 1956 would prove to be a high-water mark for Canadian Dodge production, breaking the 50,000 mark for the first time.

 Completely new Forward Look bodies appeared for 1957 - lower, wider, longer.
 But due to the rush to get it into production, the bodies were plagued with tooling errors, parts mismatch, and poor body engineering.
 For 1958 the Regent continued on as in 1957, adding a 4-door hardtop.

 1959 was the final year for the Dodge Regent, and as Plymouth placed the Fury on top and bumped the other series down a rung, so did Dodge in Canada.
 The new top series was now Viscount, while Mayfair moved down to the middle series and Regent to the bottom.
 The Crusader name was dropped.
 Body styles available were 2-door and 4-door sedans and Suburban wagons.
 Engines were the 251 flathead six and 313 poly V8.
 For the third year in row, Canadian Dodge production was down although the Regent remained the most popular Dodge series in Canada.

 Dodge introduced the Dart for 1960, and the new Dodge Dart Seneca replaced the Dodge Regent in Canadian Dodge-DeSoto dealer showrooms.

+Collections

+There is a 1957 Dodge Regent in the Canadian Automotive Museum.